How to CC and BCC for Email Composer

 Written By Lu Benavides (Collaborator)

-When sending emails there might be times when you need more people than just the contact to receive the communications, there's when CC and BCC come in.
-CC (Carbon Copy) and BCC (Blind Carbon Copy) allow you to include additional recipients, when using the CC file everyone can see each other's email addresses if you want to keep the additional recipients private use the BCC field instead.
+When sending emails, there may be times when you need more people than just the primary contact to receive the communication.
+That’s where CC and BCC come in.
+CC (Carbon Copy) and BCC (Blind Carbon Copy) allow you to include additional recipients.
+When using the CC field, everyone can see each other's email addresses.
+If you want to keep additional recipients private, use the BCC field instead.

 When to Use CC and BCC?